 KommuneKredit is one of the world's oldest local government lenders and was established over 120 years ago as a credit association (a membership organization).
 Membership is voluntary but currently all Danish regions and municipalities are members.
 KommuneKredit has no separate ownership organization.
-As of 30 June 2019, KommuneKredit's members are Denmark's 98 municipalities and 5 regions.
+As of year-end 2019, all Denmark's (98) municipalities and (5) regions are members of KommuneKredit.